List of Pose characters: Blanca Evangelista

-Blanca Evangelista (portrayed by Michaela Jaé Rodriguez), born Mateo Rodriguez, an HIV-positive trans woman, the founder and mother of the House of Evangelista and former member of the defunct House of Abundance.
-She opens up her own nail salon in season two, only to enter an ongoing battle against the owner of the building Frederica Norman.
+Blanca Evangelista (portrayed by Michaela Jaé Rodriguez), an HIV-positive trans woman, the founder and mother of the House of Evangelista, and former member of the defunct House of Abundance.
+She opens up her own nail salon in season two, only to enter an ongoing battle against the owner of the building, Frederica Norman.
 After Frederica burns down the nail salon, Blanca begins doing nails in her apartment until the fumes begin to negatively affect her heath and she must quit.
-In the third season she becomes a nurses aid and begins dating a man named Christopher who also works in the same hospital as her.
-He encourages her to go to school an eventually become a nurse, a task she ultimately succeeds.
-She is able to get on the trial for new HIV/Aids medicine and her health becomes stable.
+In the third season, she becomes a nurse aide and begins dating a man named Christopher who also works in the same hospital as her.
+He encourages her to go to school and eventually become a nurse, a task she ultimately succeeds.
+She is able to get on the trial for new HIV/AIDS medicine and her health becomes stable.

-For her performance, Rodriguez became the first transgender actress to be nominated for the Critics' Choice Television Award for Best Actress in a Drama Series.
+For her performance, Rodriguez became the first transgender actress to be nominated for the Critics' Choice Television Award for Best Actress in a Drama Series and won the Golden Globe Award for Best Actress – Television Series Drama.

 Elektra Wintour

 Elektra Wintour Jackson (portrayed by Dominique Jackson), a trans woman, the mother of the House of Wintour, former mother of the defunct House of Abundance, and former member of the House of Evangelista and the House of Ferocity.
-She originally gained wealth through a long term sugar daddy who eventually ended it once she got gender reassignment surgery.
-Without the inflow of money she lost her apartment and resorted to living on a park bench before Blanca took her into her home and helped get her a job as a hostess at a fancy restaurant.
-In the second season she has quit her job as a hostess and begins working as a dominatrix, making a lot of money.
-After a falling out with Blanca she leaves to join the House of Ferocity, which she also leaves due to an argument between her, Lulu, and Candy.
+She was born Duane Jackson.
+She originally gained wealth through a long term sugar daddy who eventually ended their once she got gender reassignment surgery.
+Without the inflow of money, she lost her apartment and resorted to living on a park bench before Blanca took her into her home and helped get her a job as a hostess at the restaurant Indochine.
+In the second season, she has quit her job as a hostess and begins working as a dominatrix, making a lot of money.
+After a falling out with Blanca, she leaves to join the House of Ferocity, which she also leaves due to an argument between her, Lulu, and Candy.
 Purchasing her own apartment, she creates the new House of Wintour, named after Anna Wintour, and recruits new members including Ricky.
-During one of her dominatrix shifts, a client requests to do drugs during the session and pay her extra to allow it.
+During one of her dominatrix shifts, a client requests to do drugs during the session and pays her extra to allow it.
 She agrees and leaves him alone for a while, only to return to him dead from an overdose.
 Knowing she can't go to the cops, she pulls in Blanca and Candy.
 Calling up Ms. Orlando, they wrap the body up and hide it in a trunk.
-In season 3 Elektra has moved past dominatrix work and now operates a large phone sex business, making her even richer.
+In season 3, Elektra has moved past dominatrix work and now operates a large phone sex business, making her even richer.
 She is contacted by the mafia, who wish to launder money through her company, and she agrees.
 She then uses this wealth to pay for Angel and Lil Papi's wedding.
 She then transitions her business from phone sex to running a web cam business.